We focus on four complex health issues more prevalent in urban areas

 We believe that we can remove obstacles to good health, by making urban areas healthier places for everyone to live.

-We address these health inequalities by focusing on a few complex health issues that disproportionately impact people living in cities – childhood obesity, multiple long-term conditions, the health effects of air pollution, and children’s mental health.
+We address these health inequalities by focusing on a few complex health issues that disproportionately impact people living in cities – children’s health and food, multiple long-term conditions, the health effects of air pollution, and children’s mental health.

 Our programmes are long-term and formed of partnerships at local, borough, national and international scales.
 Using our funding and expertise, we back home-grown initiatives, evidence-based approaches from around the world, and exciting, brand-new ideas.